Portrait of a Murderer (Playhouse 90)

 "Portrait of a Murderer" was an American television play broadcast on February 27, 1958, as part of the second season of the CBS television series Playhouse 90.
 Leslie Stevens wrote the teleplay, as an adaptation of a story by Abby Mann.
 Arthur Penn directed, Martin Manulis produced, and Dominick Dunne was an assistant to the producer.
 Tab Hunter and Geraldine Page starred.
 Hunter received an Emmy nomination for his performance.

 Tab Hunter played the killer Donald Bashor.

 Plot

 A respected man, Donald Bashor, commits a robbery and is suspected of two recent murders.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.